30593 - INTERNATIONAL POPULATION DYNAMICS AND CHALLENGES

 For the non-attending students assessment is based on a general final exam covering all material covered in the course.
 The written exam consists of short and longer questions related to the reference book and papers and numerical exercises.
 Students are assessed in terms of their understanding of theoretical models, main concepts, methods and tools shared in the course as well as the clarity of written communication.

-Material will be all available on BlackBoard
+All the material and specific references (book chapters and papers) will be all available on BlackBoard